-Cross-Talk between CXCR4 and ACKR3.
-Upon the discovery of ACKR3 as a receptor that can also bind CXCL12, which was previously known as a CXCR4-exclusive chemokine (Balabanian et al., 2005a), several studies focused on coexpression of CXCR4 and ACKR3 in diverse cell types and the influence of a possible CXCR4:ACKR3 interaction and/or cross-talk on the signaling properties.
-CXCR4 and ACKR3 are coexpressed in diverse cell types.
-These include human T and B lymphocytes (Balabanian et al., 2005a), dendritic cells (Infantino et al., 2006), monocytes (Sánchez-Martín et al., 2011), renal progenitor cells (Mazzinghi et al., 2008), VSMCs (Evans et al., 2016), vascular endothelial cells (Schutyser et al., 2007), and zebrafish primordial germ cells (Boldajipour et al., 2008).
+Upon the discovery of ACKR3 as a receptor that can also bind CXCL12, which was previously known as a CXCR4-exclusive chemokine (Balabanian et al., 2005a), several studies focused on co-expression of CXCR4 and ACKR3 in diverse cell types and the influence of a possible CXCR4:ACKR3 interaction and/or crosstalk on the signalling properties.
+CXCR4 and ACKR3 are co-expressed in diverse cell types.
+These include human T and B lymphocytes (Balabanian et al., 2005a), dendritic cells (Infantino et al., 2006), monocytes (Sánchez-Martín et al., 2011), renal progenitor cells

+(Mazzinghi et al., 2008), VSMCs (Evans et al., 2016), vascular endothelial cells (Schutyser et al., 2007) and zebrafish primordial germ cells (Boldajipour et al., 2008).

-A number of studies hypothesized that ACKR3 might regulate CXCR4 activity by scavenging or segregating CXCL12.
-ACKR3 generates a gradient of available ligand for CXCR4, thus finely tuning CXCR4-mediated cellular signaling and hence controlling, for example, primordial germ cell migration in zebrafish (Boldajipour et al., 2008; Naumann et al., 2010).
-The work of Naumann et al. (2010) suggested that the modulation of CXCR4 activation via ACKR3 is achieved by the scavenging activity of ACKR3, rather than heterodimerization, as they did not observe any cointernalization of these receptors.
+A number of studies hypothesised that ACKR3 might regulate CXCR4 activity by scavenging or segregating CXCL12.
+ACKR3 generates a gradient of available ligand for CXCR4, thus finely tuning CXCR4-mediated cellular signalling and hence controlling, for example, primordial germ cell migration in zebrafish (Boldajipour et al., 2008; Naumann et al., 2010).
+The work of Naumann et al. suggested that the modulation of CXCR4 activation via ACKR3 is achieved by the scavenging activity of ACKR3, rather than heterodimerisation, as they did not observe any co-internalisation of these receptors.

 Other studies shifted the focus more onto the mechanisms that may be involved, including the physical interaction of both receptors and subsequent modulation of their functions.
 For example, ACKR3 inhibition can act as a negative modulator of CXCR4-mediated lymphocyte integrin adhesiveness in human T lymphocytes and CD34+ cells (Hartmann et al., 2008).
 In this case, ACKR3-mediated modulation of CXCR4 activation was suggested to be due to a physical interaction between the two receptors.
-Indeed, the hetero-oligomerization of CXCR4/ACKR3 in intact HEK293 cells in the absence of CXCL12 was demonstrated using the FRET acceptor photobleaching method (Sierro et al., 2007).
-This study also highlighted that their coexpression potentiated Ca2+ flux mediated by CXCR4 activation and delayed ERK phosphorylation.
+Indeed, the hetero-oligomerisation of CXCR4/ACKR3 in intact HEK293 cells in the absence of CXCL12 was demonstrated using FRET acceptor photobleaching method (Sierro et al., 2007).
+This study also highlighted that their co-expression potentiated Ca2+ flux mediated by CXCR4 activation and delayed ERK phosphorylation.

-A follow-up study investigating CXCR4/ACKR3 heterooligomerization confirmed the heteromer formation in HEK293T cells using BRET (Levoye et al., 2009).
-However, they showed a negative modulation of the $\mathrm{Ca}^{2^+}$ flux when both receptors were coexpressed.
-In accordance with this result, GTP binding potency of $\mathrm{G}\alpha{\mathrm{i}}$ upon CXCR4 activation with CXCL12 decreased in cells coexpressing ACKR3.
-Moreover, ACKR3 coexpression with CXCR4 in HEK293 cells induced a conformational change between the precoupled CXCR4-YFP and $\mathrm{G}\alpha{\mathrm{i}}$ -RLuc.
+A follow-up study investigating CXCR4/ACKR3 hetero-oligomerisation confirmed the heteromer formation in HEK293T cells using BRET.
+However, they showed a negative modulation of the Ca^{2+} flux when both receptors were co-expressed.
+In accordance with this result, GTP binding potency of $G\alpha_i$ upon CXCR4 activation with CXCL12 decreased in cells co-expressing ACKR3.
+Moreover, ACKR3 co-expression with CXCR4 in HEK293 cells induced a conformational change between the pre-coupled CXCR4-YFP and $G\alpha_i$ -Rluc.
 The same study also demonstrated that knockdown of ACKR3 expression in T lymphocytes resulted in more potent migration at lower CXCL12 concentrations, addressing the scavenging function of ACKR3 (Levoye et al., 2009).

-Another study also linked direct interactions of CXCR4/ACKR3 with oligomerization-specific functional outcomes (Decaillot et al., 2011).
-In this case, the evidence of CXCR4/ACKR3 hetero-oligomerization comes from the coimmunoprecipitation of overexpressed CXCR4-C9 and ACKR3-FLAG in HEK293 cells.
-In the same study, coexpression of ACKR3 with CXCR4 inhibited CXCR4/G $\alpha_i$ -mediated inhibition of cAMP production.
+Another study also linked direct interactions of CXCR4/ACKR3 with oligomerisation-specific functional outcomes (Decaillot et al., 2011).
+In this case, the evidence of CXCR4/ACKR3 hetero-oligomerisation comes from the co-immunoprecipitation of overexpressed CXCR4-C9 and ACKR3-FLAG in HEK293 cells.
+In the same study, co-expression of ACKR3 with CXCR4 inhibited CXCR4/G α_i -mediated inhibition of cAMP production.
 In addition, activation of ACKR3 with CXCL11 restored CXCR4-dependent inhibition of cAMP production.
-Moreover, expression of CXCR4 increased the constitutive and ligand-induced recruitment of $\beta$ -arrestin to ACKR3 heteromers, enhanced $\beta$ -arrestin-mediated ERK phosphorylation, and increased migration of rat VSMCs (Decaillot et al., 2011).
+Moreover, expression of CXCR4 increased the constitutive and ligand-induced recruitment of β -arrestin to ACKR3 heteromers, enhanced β -arrestin-mediated ERK phosphorylation and increased migration of rat VSMCs (Decaillot et al., 2011).